5 Facts about Aujeszky's disease

 If you go hunting with your four-legged friend, pay attention, That he does not come into contact with gunshot wounds from a wild boar.

 Do not feed your furbearer raw meat and offal from domestic or wild boar under any circumstances.
-Even the smallest amount of raw infected meat can transmit the virus.
+Even a small amount of raw, infected meat can transmit the virus.

 If you feed pork to your furry friend, be sure to boil or roast the pork thoroughly!